HomeRhode Island

 Rhode Island uses a Notice of Intention to file a mechanic lien, which must be recorded within 120 days of completion for commercial projects or within 200 days of completion for residential projects.
 These deadlines apply to all claimants, including general contractors.
 The enforcement deadline is notably short — suit must be commenced within 40 days of filing the Notice of Intention.

 For public works projects, R.I.
 Gen. Laws §37-12-1 governs bond claims.
 Claimants must provide notice within 90 days of last furnishing, and suit must be commenced within 1 year after the final settlement of the prime contract.
-National Lien & Bond provides attorney-backed compliance and recovery services to help Rhode Island construction professionals navigate these strict deadlines.
+National Lien & Bond provides attorney-network compliance and recovery services to help Rhode Island construction professionals navigate these strict deadlines.

 Frequently Asked Questions